National Medical Support Notice

 What if I don’t agree with the information in the Notice of Medical Support Enforcement Activity?

-You have a right to request an administrative mistake of fact hearing if you believe you are not the person named by the Notice, or if you have not been ordered to provide medical insurance for your child(ren).
-Complete and send in the last page of the Notice to the CSEA within 7 business days of the date of the Notice.
+You have a right to request an administrative mistake of fact hearing if you believe you are not the person named by the Notice, or if you have not been ordered to provide medical insurance for your children.
+Complete and send in the last page of the Notice to the CSEA within 14 days of the date of the Notice.

-You also have the right to request a review and adjustment of your child support order from the CSEA if you believe that your financial situation has changed.
-You should ask your CSEA about the specific requirements for this review.
+You may also have the right to request a review and adjustment of your child support order from the CSEA if you believe you financial situation has changed.
+You should ask you CSEA about specific requirements for a review.